madprops/blog/docs/armtrak.md

 ## 🛸 The Circus (Theory) <a name="circus"></a>

 Since admins have the ability to give any player the ability to pick a laser, or give them a specific laser, or turn them into a Skull, it can turn the game into a space where a central player has the role of blessing other players to change the balance of the game, or to watch them fight in a certain way.
-This creates an element where a conscious being has direct and invisible effect on the game, either by individual will or a crowdfunded sentiment.
+This creates an element where a conscious being has direct and invisible effect on the game, either through independent will, or from a crowdfunded sentiment.